 - Find out the voter turnout numbers from your local election registrar for the past few election cycles.
 How many people voted at each local polling place?
-What was the margin of victory in your local races?
-How many new votes would it have taken to swing an election? - You should expect that for GOTV you will be able through phone banking to contact half of the students who you helped register during the voter registration drive.
-So at the bare minimum, your GOTV contact goal should equal half of your voter registration goal. - Then you should add in estimates for the number of GOTV contacts you will generate from other sources, including voter pledges, GOTV canvassing, GOTV tabling, and texting.
+Aim to beat the turnout at your local polling places from previous elections. - You should expect that for GOTV you will be able through phone banking to contact half of the students who you helped register during the voter registration drive.
+So at the bare minimum, your GOTV contact goal should equal half of your voter registration goal. - Then you should add in estimates for the number of GOTV contacts you will generate from other sources, including voter pledges, GOTV canvassing, GOTV tabling, and texting (we'll explain all of these later in the toolkit).

 Based on these considerations, set goals for your Student Vote campaign that you feel are ambitious but achievable.
-Once you set your overall voter registration and GOTV goals, break them down by tactic - for example, setting goals for how many of your voter registrations will come from tabling, from canvassing, and from class announcements.
+Once you set your overall voter registration and GOTV goals, break them down by tactic-for example, setting goals for how many of your voter registrations will come from tabling, from canvassing, and from class announcements.

-Eighty percent of college students who are registered will actually vote.
+Seventy percent of college students who are registered will actually vote.